briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 ## 537.08   Unlawful restraint

-1. _(a)_ No person, without privilege to do so, shall knowingly restrain another of the other person’s liberty.
+1. _(a)_ No person, without privilege to do so, shall knowingly restrain another of the other person's liberty.

-2. _(b)_ No person, without privilege to do so and with a sexual motivation, shall knowingly restrain another of the other person’s liberty.
+2. _(b)_ No person, without privilege to do so and with a sexual motivation, shall knowingly restrain another of the other person's liberty.

 3. _(c)_ Whoever violates this section is guilty of unlawful restraint, a misdemeanor of the third degree.

-4. _(d)_ As used in this section, “sexual motivation” has the same meaning as in Ohio R.C.
+4. _(d)_ As used in this section, "sexual motivation" has the same meaning as in Ohio R.C.
 2971.01.
 (ORC 2905.03)